 - Windstorm damage is typically covered in a standard homeowners, condo, or renters insurance policy.

 - Florida homeowners are not legally required to obtain homeowners insurance, but most mortgage lenders may require you to obtain coverage.

 - If you already have a homeowners insurance policy, ask your insurance agent to review the policy and identify any gaps in coverage.

 Windstorm insurance in Florida

 Windstorm insurance is not a separate policy, even in high-risk states like Florida.
 A standard homeowners, condo or renters insurance policy will cover windstorm damage.

-However, carriers might have a separate “named storm” deductible.
+The hurricane deductible is a standard regulation in all Florida property policies.
 This means that if you’re a homeowner, the damage caused to your home by wind is typically covered under your standard homeowners insurance deductible.
 However, a separate deductible applies in cases where damage is caused by a “named storm,” such as a hurricane or tropical storm.

 Florida insurers must offer a $500, 2 percent, 5 percent and 10 percent deductible for named storms.
 Percentage deductible amounts would be determined by applying the percentage to your dwelling coverage amount.
 So, for $250,000 in dwelling coverage, if your hurricane deductible were 2 percent, you would pay up to $5,000 out-of-pocket for windstorm damages caused by a named storm.